-I explained how working at Delaware Courts gave me an understanding of words that were commonly used at a courthouse that often meant a difference between people being locked up or released from prison, but which most people wouldn’t understand.
-In the video on cognitive Linguistics we were told about the frame of someone waiting on customers in a restaurant, and how words come from that frame.
-The frame of commercial buying was also mentioned and is illustrated in a screenshot from the Google Patent.
-We are shown how such language might be annotated under that frame:
+I explained how working at Delaware Courts gave me an understanding of words that were commonly used at a courthouse that often meant a difference between people incarcerated or released from prison, but which most people wouldn’t understand.
+In the video on cognitive Linguistics, we learn about the frame of someone waiting on customers in a restaurant and how words come from that frame.
+The frame of commercial buying was also mentioned and gets displayed in a screenshot from the Google Patent.
+We see how such language might work under that frame:

-While this newly granted patent from Google tells us about how semantic frames may be used with word embeddings, Google also has a patent about Word Embeddings, invented by members of the Google Brain Team, which I wrote about in the post, Citations behind the Google Brain Word Vector Approach.
+While this newly granted patent from Google tells us about how semantic frames may work with word embeddings, Google also has a patent about Word Embeddings, invented by members of the Google Brain Team, which I wrote about in the post, Citations behind the Google Brain Word Vector Approach.

 Google’s Definition of Semantic Frames

-Many patents are filled with definitions, and this new one from Google is no different.
-While I have provided some examples and a definition of what semantic frames are, and a couple of videos about it, looking at Google’s definition from the patent is worth doing because they provide context for how they may be used in the process that their patent is about.
+Many patents have many definitions, and this new one from Google is no different.
+While I have provided some examples and a definition of what semantic frames are, and a couple of videos about it, looking at Google’s definition from the patent is worth doing because they provide context for how they may be used in their patent process is about.
 Here is how they define semantic frames:

-Linguistic semantics focuses on the history of how words have been used in the past.
-Frame semantics is a theory of language meaning that relates linguistic utterances to word knowledge, such as event types and their participants.
-A semantic frame refers to a collection of facts or a coherent structure of related concepts that specify features (attributes, functions, interactions, etc.) that are typically associated with the specific word.
-One example semantic frame is the situation of a commercial transfer or transaction, which can involve a seller, a buyer, goods, and other related things.
+Linguistic semantics focuses on the history of how words have worked in the past.
+Frame semantics is a theory of language meaning that relates linguistic utterances to word knowledge, such as event types and participants.
+A semantic frame refers to a collection of facts or a coherent structure of related concepts that specify features (attributes, functions, interactions, etc.) typically associated with the specific word.
+One example semantic frame is a commercial transfer or transaction situation, which can involve a seller, a buyer, goods, and other related things.

 So, this use of Semantic Frames with Word Embeddings is interesting, and the look at Semantic Frames was one worth taking.
 The summary section of the description of this patent shows us how frames might be useful:

 A computer-implemented technique is presented.
-The technique can include receiving, at a server having one or more processors, labeled training data including a plurality of groups of words, each group of words having a predicate word, each word having generic word embeddings.
+The technique can include receiving, at a server having one or more processors, labeled training data, including a plurality of groups of words.
+Each group of words has a predicate word, each word having generic word embeddings.
 The technique can include extracting, at the server, the plurality of groups of words in a syntactic context of their predicate words.
 The technique can include concatenating, at the server, the generic word embeddings to create a high dimensional vector space representing features for each word.
 The technique can include obtaining, at the server, a model having a learned mapping from the high dimensional vector space to a low dimensional vector space and learned embeddings for each possible semantic frame in the low dimensional vector space.
-The technique can also include outputting, by the server, the model for storage, the model is configured to identify a specific semantic frame for an input.
+The technique can also include outputting, by the server, the storage model, the model can identify a specific semantic frame for an input.

-That is brought out more clearly in an alternative embodiment of the patent, also described in the summary section of the patent:
+That is more clear in an alternative embodiment of the patent, also described in the summary section of the patent:

 The summary also points at the possibility of this approach being useful in question-answering in response to spoken queries: